Byron Schenkman: Career

 Schenkman gave his first recital on modern piano at Town Hall, Seattle, in 2001, and has since been active performing and recording on modern piano and harpsichord.
 His New York recital debut playing modern piano was in 2009.
 Schenkman's playing has been described as "dazzling" in American Record Guide, and listed in the Chicago Tribune as a favorite recording of 2000, for "stylish, invigorating performances".
 He released The Art of the Harpsichord in 2017 to critical acclaim, featuring eight different historical harpsichords from the National Music Museum.

-In 2013, Schenkman formed Byron Schenkman and Friends.
+In 2013, Schenkman formed Byron Schenkman & Friends.

 In 2017 Schenkman created a new recording label named Byron Schenkman & Friends.
 In 2018 the recording label name was changed to BS&F Recordings.

+On March 26, 2023, Schenkman performed the world premiere of Concerto for Harpsichord and Strings composed by Caroline Shaw on a commission to mark the 10th season of Byron Schenkman & Friends.

+In 2023 Byron Schenkman & Friends was rebranded as Sound Salon.

 Schenkman teaches music history at Seattle University, where he is a member of the Fine Arts Faculty in the College of Arts and Sciences.
 He was a member of the Early Music Faculty at Cornish College of the Arts in Seattle, where he taught harpsichord, piano, and music history from 2005 to 2017.
 In 2012 Schenkman was visiting instructor of fortepiano and harpsichord at the Indiana University Jacobs School of Music.
 Schenkman gives master classes on 18th-century performance, informal lecture-recitals, and pre-concert talks.
 He also teaches harpsichord master classes, serves artistic residencies, and teaches music history at music festivals and universities.
 Schenkman is a frequent guest on radio station 98.1, Classical KING-FM.